ihh/quaff/README.md

-                   Various levels of logging -fwdstrand      Do not include reverse-complemented sequences -global         Force all of refseq to be aligned (align/train only) -kmatch         Length of kmers for pre-filtering heuristic (default 6) -kmatchn &lt;n&gt;    Threshold# of kmer matches to include a diagonal (default 14) -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -dense          Do full DP, not just kmer-matching diagonals (memory hog!)
+                   Various levels of logging -fwdstrand      Do not include reverse-complemented sequences -global         Force all of refseq to be aligned (align/train only) -kmatch &lt;k&gt;     Length of kmers for pre-filtering heuristic (default 6) -kmatchn &lt;n&gt;    Threshold# of kmer matches to include a diagonal (default 14) -kmatchband &lt;n&gt; Size of DP band around kmer-matching diagonals (default 64) -dense          Do full DP, not just kmer-matching diagonals (memory hog!)